dptools/process_offsite_audio/README.md

 Additional details on each step are provided below.

-For the U24 study, we expect two different types of interviews (open and psychs), which are both handled by the full pipeline and will both be included in the same email alerts, but are processed independently by each module with outputs saved separately.
+For the AMP SCZ multi-site study, we expect two different types of interviews (open and psychs), which are both handled by the full pipeline and will both be included in the same email alerts, but are processed independently by each module with outputs saved separately.
 Each participant will be given 2 open interviews and 9 psychs interviews.
 The open interviews will be about 20 minutes, while the psychs interviews will be about 30 minutes.

 ##### Common Issues <a name="issues"></a>
 Most times that an interview is not processed when expected there is an issue with violating naming conventions, either because the data was incorrectly placed so Lochness could not pull it, or the files within the Zoom folder were renamed so that this audio code could not recognize it.
 It has also been common during the testing phase for subject IDs to be missing metadata - if there is a new subject ID it needs to be entered in REDCap before the code can process.